isidentical-archive/Arkhe/README.md

 ```
 ALLOC R1
 DEALLOC R1 0/1
+INSERT R1 R2
+READ R1 R2
 ```
 ALLOC: Allocates memory amount of R1
 DEALLOC: Deallocates memory amount of R1 from Head (1) or Tail (0)
+INSERT: Insert r2's value to memory. r1 points to segment for insertment
+READ: Read value from memory and set it to r2. r1 points to segment for read operation.

 ### NOP / HLT
 NOP does nothing, HLT raises `arkhe.vm.HLT` exception.